 Android Pay support

 Having NFC built into a smartwatch is, even to this day, a feature that can really help it stick out against its competitors.
-Sony was forward-thinking to implement this feature into last year's wearable, but unfortunately, it's been sorely under-utilized.
+Sony was forward-thinking to implement this feature into the SmartWatch 3, but unfortunately, it's been sorely under-utilized.

 The introduction of Android Pay alongside Android Marshmallow saw many SmartWatch 3 owners excited to finally be able to make wireless "tap" payments.
 But, alas, we're yet to see Android Pay arrive on this wearable.